Meredith College: Academics

-Undergraduate students who wish to study engineering can participate in a five-year dual-degree program, whereby they can receive degrees from both Meredith and North Carolina State University's College of Engineering.
-To do this, students must major in either chemistry, computer science or mathematics at Meredith.
-Through this arrangement, students receive a B.A. from Meredith in chemistry, computer science or mathematics and a B.S. from NCSU in engineering.
+Undergraduate students who wish to study engineering can participate in a five-year dual-degree program that allows them to earn degrees from both Meredith and North Carolina State University's College of Engineering.
+To do this, students must major in either chemistry, computer science, or mathematics at Meredith.
+Under this arrangement, students earn a B.A. from Meredith in chemistry, computer science, or mathematics, and a B.S. from NCSU in engineering.

 The college's Undergraduate Research Program supports student/faculty partnerships for the purposes of academic research and creative activity in all fields.
 College funds support these projects and underwrite travel costs for students presenting their work at conferences.
-The college hosts an annual one-day research conference in April to present work of Meredith students.
+The college hosts an annual one-day research conference in April to present the work of Meredith students.

 Student life

-Meredith College is noted for its traditions, which range from the Honor Code to Cornhuskin', a yearly weeklong festival encouraging competition between graduating classes.
+Meredith College is noted for its traditions, which range from the Honor Code to Corn', a yearly weeklong festival encouraging competition between graduating classes.
 Meredith College also celebrates its Founder's Day every year.
-During each college generation, faculty perform Alice in Wonderland for students, keeping their involvement in the production a secret up until the students see them on stage.
+During each college generation, faculty perform Alice in Wonderland for students, keeping their involvement in the production a secret until the students see them on stage.